suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ---|---|---
 Set Component Index | suit-directive-set-component-index | {{suit-directive-set-component-index}}
 Set Dependency Index | suit-directive-set-dependency-index | {{suit-directive-set-dependency-index}}
-Abort | suit-directive-abort | {{suit-directive-abort}}
 Try Each | suit-directive-try-each | {{suit-directive-try-each}}
 Process Dependency | suit-directive-process-dependency | {{suit-directive-process-dependency}}
 Set Parameters | suit-directive-set-parameters | {{suit-directive-set-parameters}}
 Override Parameters | suit-directive-override-parameters | {{suit-directive-override-parameters}}
 Fetch | suit-directive-fetch | {{suit-directive-fetch}}
+Fetch URI list | suit-directive-fetch-uri-list | {{suit-directive-fetch-uri-list}}
 Copy | suit-directive-copy | {{suit-directive-copy}}
 Run | suit-directive-run | {{suit-directive-run}}
 Wait For Event | suit-directive-wait | {{suit-directive-wait}}
 Run Sequence | suit-directive-run-sequence | {{suit-directive-run-sequence}}
 Swap | suit-directive-swap | {{suit-directive-swap}}
-Fetch URI list | suit-directive-fetch-uri-list | {{suit-directive-fetch-uri-list}}

 The abstract description of these commands is defined in {{command-behavior}}.

 When a Recipient executes a Directive, it MUST report a result code.
-If the Directive reports failure, then the current Command Sequence MUST terminate.
+If the Directive reports failure, then the current Command Sequence MUST be terminated.

 #### suit-directive-set-component-index {#suit-directive-set-component-index}

 Set Component Index defines the component to which successive directives and conditions will apply.
+The supplied argument MUST be one of three types:

+1. An unsigned integer (REQUIRED to implement in parser)
+2. A boolean (REQUIRED to implement in parser ONLY IF 2 or more components supported)
+3. An array of unsigned integers (REQUIRED to implement in parser ONLY IF 3 or more components supported)

-The supplied argument MUST be either a boolean or an unsigned integer index into suit-components.
+If the following commands apply to ONE component, an unsigned integer index into the component list is used.
 If the following commands apply to ALL components, then the boolean value "True" is used instead of an index.
+If the following commands apply to more than one, but not all components, then an array of unsigned integer indices into the component list is used.
+TODO: Component list

 If the following commands apply to NO components, then the boolean value "False" is used.
 When suit-directive-set-dependency-index is used, suit-directive-set-component-index = False is implied.
 When suit-directive-set-component-index is used, suit-directive-set-dependency-index = False is implied.

 If component index is set to True when a command is invoked, then the command applies to all components, in the order they appear in suit-common-components.
 When the Manifest Processor invokes a command while the component index is set to True, it must execute the command once for each possible component index, ensuring that the command receives the parameters corresponding to that component index.

 #### suit-directive-set-dependency-index {#suit-directive-set-dependency-index}

 Set Dependency Index defines the manifest to which successive directives and conditions will apply.
 The supplied argument MUST be either a boolean or an unsigned integer index into the dependencies.
 If the following directives apply to ALL dependencies, then the boolean value "True" is used instead of an index.
 If the following directives apply to NO dependencies, then the boolean value "False" is used.
 When suit-directive-set-component-index is used, suit-directive-set-dependency-index = False is implied.
 When suit-directive-set-dependency-index is used, suit-directive-set-component-index = False is implied.
+TODO: Component list|Dependency List

 If dependency index is set to True when a command is invoked, then the command applies to all dependencies, in the order they appear in suit-common-components.
 When the Manifest Processor invokes a command while the dependency index is set to True, it must execute the command once for each possible dependency index, ensuring that the command receives the parameters corresponding to that dependency index.

 Typical operations that require suit-directive-set-dependency-index include setting a source URI or Encryption Information, invoking "Fetch," or invoking "Process Dependency" for an individual dependency.

-#### suit-directive-abort {#suit-directive-abort}

-Unconditionally fail.
-This operation is typically used in conjunction with suit-directive-try-each.

 #### suit-directive-try-each {#suit-directive-try-each}

-This command runs several SUIT_Command_Sequence, one after another, in a strict order.
+This command runs several SUIT_Command_Sequence instances, one after another, in a strict order.
 Use this command to implement a "try/catch-try/catch" sequence.
 Manifest processors MAY implement this command.

-[suit-parameter-soft-failure](#suit-parameter-soft-failure) is initialized to True at the beginning of each sequence.
+suit-parameter-soft-failure ({{suit-parameter-soft-failure}}) is initialized to True at the beginning of each sequence.
 If one sequence aborts due to a condition failure, the next is started.
 If no sequence completes without condition failure, then suit-directive-try-each returns an error.
 If a particular application calls for all sequences to fail and still continue, then an empty sequence (nil) can be added to the Try Each Argument.

 The argument to suit-directive-try-each is a list of SUIT_Command_Sequence. suit-directive-try-each does not specify a reporting policy.